Academics

 Can I see my students grades?

-The University of Windsor cannot release specific information (e.g. grades, class attendance, academic progress) about a student to anyone, including family members.
-We suggest that parents and students work together to establish an effective means of communicating with regard to these issues.
+The University of Windsor cannot release specific information (e.g. grades, class attendance, academic progress) about your student to anyone, including supporters, due to FIPPA (Freedom of Information Protection and Privacy Act).
+We suggest that supporters and students work together to establish an effective means of communicating with regard to this information.
+If you have serious concerns about your student, you can contact the registrar’s office or the professional staff of the Assessment and Care team.

 What if my student has not yet declared a major?

-Many students come to the university without a specific major in mind and a large majority of those that do come with a preselected major, eventually may change it.
+Many students come to the university without a specific major in mind and many of those that come with a preselected major, eventually change it.
 During the first year, students are encouraged to register in an array of courses that are of interest to them.
-There will be many opportunities for self-discovery and career exploration and students are encouraged to partake in these opportunities.
-Students are also encouraged to participate in campus volunteer and work opportunities that may assist them in making an informed decision about an appropriate major.
+There will be many opportunities for self-discovery and career exploration, students are encouraged to engage with these opportunities.
+Campus volunteer and work opportunities may assist them in making an informed decision about an appropriate major.

-• Lack of motivation - Motivation is the key to success.
-It is what keeps you moving forward in spite of difficulties.
+Lack of motivation - motivation is the key to success.
+It keeps you moving forward despite obstacles

-• Poor time management - Students' ability to manage time effectively is crucial in attempting to balance multiple responsibilities, (i.e. school, work, leisure, and family obligations).
+Poor time management – your student's ability to manage time effectively is crucial to balance multiple responsibilities, (i.e. school, work, leisure, relationship obligations, etc.).
 Students need to be cautious about becoming overly committed if they can't devote the necessary time to their studies.

-• Lack of perseverance - Learning a new skill or new subject is difficult and requires a commitment of time and mental energy.
-Mastering the subject or skill does not happen overnight, but requires concerted effort and repetition over time.
+Lack of perseverance - learning a new skill or new subject is challenging and requires time and mental energy.

-• Procrastination - Students may procrastinate when they feel overwhelmed by one or more tasks.
-The best way for them to avoid this is to plan ahead and accomplish tasks a little at a time.
-Reviewing class notes, keeping up with reading and getting started early on assignments are all ways to avoid stress and poor performance.
+Procrastination - students may procrastinate when they feel overwhelmed by multiple tasks.
+Working on tasks a little bit at a time, such as reviewing class notes, keeping up with reading and getting started early on assignments, are helpful strategies for someone who may procrastinate.

-• Excessive dependency - Independent thought and action are keys to success at university.
-Students are expected to take responsibility for their own learning, cover the material required and seek out needed help and resources.
+Dependency - independent thought and action are keys to success at university.
+Students are expected to take responsibility for their own learning, cover the material required and seek out needed help and resources

 Information from this section adopted with permission from Wayne State University Advising Center

-• Let your student work through the issues.
-Be there for support and to listen, but be careful about trying to solve the problems for him/her.
-Let your student take the initiative to help themselves.
+• Let your student work through the obstacles.
+Be there for support and to listen but be careful about trying to solve the problems for your student.
+University is the opportunity to gain the skills and independence for the future.

-• Prolonged medical illness, emotional or psychological difficulties, car accidents or personal family crisis can have serious negative implications on a student’s performance.
+• Prolonged medical illness, emotional or psychological difficulties, car accidents or personal family crisis can have serious negative implications on your student’s performance.

-• Consider encouraging your student to access some of the free campus support services that are available.
+• Consider encouraging your student to access the free and numerous campus support services that are available.

 The Rhythm of the Academic Year